Charles E. Woodcock: Early life and education

 Woodcock was born on June 12, 1854, in New Britain, Connecticut, the son of Joseph B. Woodcock and Caroline Shaw.
 He was educated in private and public schools.
 He also studied at Berkeley Divinity School from where he graduated with a Bachelor of Sacred Theology in 1882.
 He was awarded a Doctor of Sacred Theology from Hobart College in 1904, and a Doctor of Divinity from Sewanee: The University of the South in 1905, from Berkeley Divinity School in 1908 and from the University of Louisville in 1913.

 Ordained ministry

 Woodcock was ordained deacon in 1882 and priest in 1883.
 In 1882, he became assistant at Grace Church in Baltimore, while in 1884, he became rector of the Church of the Ascension in New Haven, Connecticut.
 Between 1888 and 1900, he served as rector of Christ Church in Ansonia, Connecticut, later serving as rector of Saint John's Church in Detroit from 1900 till 1905.

 Bishop

-On November 16, 1904, Woodcock was elected Bishop of Kentucky and was consecrated on January 25, 1905, by Presiding Bishop Daniel S. Tuttle.
+On November 16, 1904, Woodcock was elected Bishop of Kentucky and was consecrated on January 25, 1905, with Presiding Bishop Daniel S. Tuttle as chief consecrator.
 He retired in 1935 and died five year later on March 12, 1940.